 These muffins would make a great breakfast option with my Protein-Packed Blueberry Breakfast Smoothie!

-- Step 4 Grease the muffin tins with olive oil or muffin cups and pour the mixture evenly into 6-8 muffin moulds.
-Bake for about 35-40 minutes – do the toothpick test to see if the center is cooked.
+- Grease the muffin tins with olive oil or muffin cups and pour the mixture evenly into 6-8 muffin moulds.
+Bake for about 35-40 minutes – do the toothpick test to see if the centre is cooked.
 Let cool at least 10 minutes before enjoying and store in the fridge for easy breakfast muffins!